-While some of their competitors only offer a handful of business insurance policies, Nationwide has a dozen different general coverages as well as many industry-specific policies.
+- While some of their competitors only offer a handful of business insurance policies, Nationwide has a dozen different general coverages as well as many industry-specific policies.
 For businesses with complex insurance needs, Nationwide is an excellent choice.

-Positive customer reviews aren’t exactly the norm for commercial insurance providers — most receive mixed feedback, at best.
+- Positive customer reviews aren’t exactly the norm for commercial insurance providers — most receive mixed feedback, at best.
 However, customer feedback is a strength for Nationwide, as their clients seem to be quite pleased in general.

+- The Commercial Coverage Advisor tool on Nationwide’s website is a great option for entrepreneurs who aren’t quite sure what coverages they need.
 In a matter of just a few minutes, you can get a wealth of information about what kinds of policies businesses like yours purchase as well as customized recommendations for your unique company.

-Nationwide has strong ratings from every major financial strength metric, including A.M.
+- Nationwide has strong ratings from every major financial strength metric, including A.M.
 Best and Standard & Poor’s.
 This means that if you do have to file a claim, you won’t ever have to worry about whether Nationwide has the funds to pay it.

-Nationwide has nearly a century of experience in the insurance industry.
+- Nationwide has nearly a century of experience in the insurance industry.
 They originally opened their doors in 1925 as “The Ohio Farm Bureau Federation.”

-While it’s always difficult to make apples-to-apples comparisons between insurance providers — they may be more costly than a competitor for one policy, but less expensive for another — Nationwide usually has prices that come in on the high side compared to many competitors.
+- While it’s always difficult to make apples-to-apples comparisons between insurance providers — they may be more costly than a competitor for one policy, but less expensive for another — Nationwide usually has prices that come in on the high side compared to many competitors.

+- Instead of providing an online quote estimate tool like some of their competitors do, Nationwide only allows you to fill out the request form on their website.
 To actually obtain your quote, you’ll need to call their toll-free line, or you can request for one of their brokers/agents to call you.
 Long story short, you’re going to need to spend some time on the phone.